 Erin Lee Carr is a New York based director, producer and writer.

 Most recently, Erin directed Drug Short, an episode in Netflix's critically-acclaimed Dirty Money series.
-The film focuses on price gouging and unsustainable business by the pharmaceutical company Valeant.
-The Atlantic referred wrote of the episode "In Carr’s hands, what could be a predictable story about corporate overreach becomes a gripping entrée into Wall Street excess, studded with compelling characters. "
+The film focuses on price gouging and unsustainable business practices by the pharmaceutical company Valeant.
+The Atlantic wrote of the episode "In Carr’s hands, what could be a predictable story about corporate overreach becomes a gripping entrée into Wall Street excess, studded with compelling characters. "

 Her hit film Mommy Dead and Dearest had it’s World Premiere at SXSW and Hot Docs in 2017 and aired on HBO May 15, 2017.
 The film ignited a discussion on Twitter and was received well by critics and audiences alike.
 Aja Romano For Vox said, “Mommy Dead And Dearest Is A Perfect Storm Of True Crime, Pageantry, And Southern Gothic Tropes."
 Brian Lowry for CNN wrote “TV's infatuation with true crime can be traced to "Making a Murderer" and "The Jinx," but precious little rises to that level.
 HBO scales those heights and then some with "Mommy Dead and Dearest."